 Even if you’ve never been to New Zealand, there’s a good chance you’ve already seen the beautiful Tawhai Falls before!
 This stunning waterfall in the Tongariro National Park has become famous due to The Lord of the Rings movies.

 However, even if you aren’t a big LOTR fan, this waterfall is still worth visiting!
-To be honest, we didn’t even know that Tawhai Falls was in the movies when we went there – we just found it on a map and thought it looked really pretty!
+To be honest, we didn’t even know that Tawhai Falls was in the movies when we went there β we just found it on a map and thought it looked really pretty!

-Now that you know though, if you’re planning to go to Tongariro (to do the Tongariro Crossing, Tongariro Circuit, or just staying in Whakapapa Village), this short waterfall walk is a must do!
+Now that you know though, if youβre planning to go to Tongariro (to do the Tongariro Crossing, Tongariro Circuit, or just staying in Whakapapa Village), this short waterfall walk is a must do!

 We stopped by Tawhai Falls right before sunset and got the place almost to ourselves with incredible lighting.
 We felt really lucky and just enjoyed the views and captured photos with some friends!

-Disclosure: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
-Thank you <3
+Disclaimer: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
+Thank you for your support!

 What to know about Tawhai Falls aka Gollum’s Pool